rajeevkong/konnect-dp-install/ecs-fargate/README.md

 I am using [saml2aws](https://github.com/Versent/saml2aws).
 The [create](./ecs-fargate/create.sh) and [destroy](./ecs-fargate/destroy.sh) scripts assumes you have 2FA enabled.
 So please make changes accordingly.

+One thing you will need is the SSO URL for configuring sam2aws.

+> If you know a better way to do run the scripts in an enterprise context then please do share.

 ### Kong Konnect Setup

 I am assuming that if you are here you know how to register with Konnect, create a control plane.
 If you dont then please the following two links